About the Lishman Health Research

 Research Management Committee:

 The RMC scrutinise any potential research project and subject it to a rigorous selection procedure.
 Every aspect of the project is examined including aims and objectives, research methodology, ethics protocol, as well as the qualifications and previous experience of chief and associate investigators.
-Only projects of the highest caliber receive funding from Lishman Health.
+Only projects of the highest caliber receive funding from Lishman Health Research.

-The RMC oversees and provides advice on both small and large scale projects funded by Lishman Health, ensuring that the projects undertaken result in peer reviewed publications and findings that benefit health practice and regional populations.
+The RMC oversees and provides advice on both small and large scale projects funded by Lishman Health Research, ensuring that the projects undertaken result in peer reviewed publications and findings that benefit health practice and regional populations.
 Large scale projects are coordinated through Project Advisory Committees (PAC).
 The RMC will identify and recruit PAC members who have the knowledge, skills and availability to contribute to the successful management of the research projects.
 The RMC acts under the control of the Board, which must approve projects, strategies and other initiatives proposed by the RMC, and associated funding requirements, prior to implementation.

 Research Management Committee Members: